sarojthapa2019/springbatchjobjpa/Documentation/readme.md

 **Pull the Repository from the github :
 [https://github.com/sarojthapa2019/springbatchjobjpa](https://github.com/sarojthapa2019/springbatchjobjpa)
 into your machine.**
-**Before running, your machine sho

 **Go to directory springbatchjobjpa **
 **Run Command: $ docker-compose up**
+**After that command it will load both spring app and mysql server**

-The hosted application can be accessd through http://localhost:8888/
+**The hosted application can be accessd through http://localhost:8888/**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MjEyNTgxOV19
+eyJoaXN0b3J5IjpbLTIwMTM1NzMzNjddfQ==
 -->